ButinVladimir/Training-React-Drawboard/README.md

 # Training-React-Drawboard
-Drawboard written with React and socket.io
+Drawboard written using React and socket.io